SongToSoft/Calculator/README.md

 ruby Calculator.rb "(38+2*14-(21 / 7 +(23 - 1))*4 + (((11 * 14*100 - 1 - (3) * 11))))^2"
 235070224
 ```
--i - used for show all operation
+Use -i for show all operation:
 ```
 ruby Calculator.rb "(3*(11)^2 - 3)" -i
 (3*(11)^2-3)